Kitware/ParaView/Documentation/release/ParaView-5.10.0.md

 ## Added support for empty mesh Blueprint coming from Conduit to Catalyst

 Catalyst 2.0 used to fail when the simulation code sent a mesh through Conduit with a full Conduit tree that matches the Mesh Blueprint but without any cells or points.
 This can happen, for example, with distributed data where some of the dataset may be empty on some ranks.
-When using `vtkUnstructedGrid`s in Catalyst 2.0 now checks the number of cells in the Conduit tree and returns an empty `vtkUnstructuredGrid` when needed.
+When using `vtkUnstructedGrid`s, Catalyst 2.0 now checks the number of cells in the Conduit tree and returns an empty `vtkUnstructuredGrid` when needed.

 [More](https://gitlab.kitware.com/paraview/paraview/-/issues/20833)